dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 For this purpose, a three step approach is taken:
 1. Introduce new variables of the desired types, while keeping the old declarations.
 2. Write logic to copy the state from the old variables to the new variables on upgrade.
-3. Drop the old declarations, once all data has been migrated.
+3. Drop the old declarations once all data has been migrated.

 For more information, see the [example of explicit migration](compatibility.md#explicit-migration).